 Shor's factorization algorithm [1] demonstrates exponential efficiency gain compared to any known classical algorithm and is definitely the most important quantum algorithm in quantum computation [2].
 The possibilities of experimental investigations of the algorithm are rather restricted due to small number of experimentally available qubits and moderate accuracy of available quantum gates.
-Thus the maximal number factorized experimentally is N = 15 with a 7-qubit NMR-based quantum computer [3].
+Thus the maximal number factorized experimentally is N=15 with a seven-qubit NMR-based quantum computer [3].

 In view of these experimental restrictions the numerical simulations of Shor's algorithm in presence of realistic imperfections becomes essentially the only tool for determination of the conditions of algorithm operability with few tens of realistic qubits.
-The first steps have been done in [4, 5, 6] for factorization of N = 15.
-More recently, larger values of N have been studied with N up to 33 in [7] and N up to 247 in [8].
-An interesting approach was used in [8]: the Quantum Fourier Transform (QFT) part of Shor's algorithm has been performed in a semiclassical way using the one qubit control trick (see e.g. [9, 10, 11, 12, 13]) while the modular multiplication has been performed with up to 20 qubits including the workspace using the circuit described in [14].
-These works analyzed the effects of dynamical phase errors [7] and discrete qubit flip errors [8, 14].
-Another important type of errors is related to static imperfections induced by residual coupling between qubits which under certain conditions can lead to quantum chaos melting of a quantum computer [15].
-Such type of static imperfections generally give a more rapid decay of the fidelity of quantum computation compared to random uncorrelated phase errors in quantum gates (see [16] and Refs. therein).
-In our recent work [17] we studied the effects static imperfections for Shor's algorithm factorizing numbers up N = 943 using up to L = 30 qubits.
+The first steps have been done in Refs.
+[4-6] for factorization of N=15.
+More recently, larger values of N have been studied with N up to 33 in Ref.
+[7] and N up to 247 in Ref.
+[8].
+The effects of approximate accuracy in a given controlled $\pi/2^d$ rotation gate (all rotations with $d>d{\rm max}$ are eliminated) in the quantum Fourier transform (QFT) part of the Shor's algorithm have been analyzed in Ref.
+[9], showing that large integers N of length $\log_2 N = O(4^{d{\text{max}}})$ still can be factorized.
+However, the studies performed in [9] considered finite gate accuracy only in the QFT while the most difficult part of the Shor algorithm contained no errors.
+Another interesting approach was used in Ref.
+[8]: the QFT part of Shor's algorithm has been performed in a semiclassical way using the one qubit control trick (see, e.g., Refs.
+[10-14]) while the modular multiplication has been performed with up to 20 qubits including the workspace using the circuit described in Ref.
+[15].
+These works analyzed the effects of dynamical phase errors [7] and discrete qubit flip errors [8,15].
+Another important type of errors is related to static imperfections induced by residual coupling between qubits which under certain conditions can lead to quantum chaos melting of a quantum computer [16].
+Such type of static imperfections generally give a more rapid decay of the fidelity of quantum computation compared to random uncorrelated phase errors in quantum gates (see Ref.
+[17], and references therein).
+In our recent work [18] we studied the effects static imperfections for Shor's algorithm factorizing numbers up N=943 using up to L=30 qubits.